 Do I get my fees returned if the event is cancelled?

-If the event is cancelled due to an ‘act of god’, weather etc, then the MSA Authorisation fees will be returned to the Organiser.
+If the event is cancelled due to an ‘act of god’, weather etc, then the MSUK Authorisation fees will be returned to the Organiser.
 However, it should be noted that fees will NOT be returned for lack of entries.

 Is there anything I need to do once the event is finished?

 Once an event has finished, a list of competitors needs to be sent to the Competition Authorisation Office at Motorsports House.
-Alternatively, the list can be sent to Debbie Walmsley at ACU House who will then send the list onto the MSA.
+Alternatively, the list can be sent to Debbie Walmsley at ACU House who will then send the list onto the MSUK.

 Competition Authorisation Office